termMed/ancestry/README.md

 `ancestry -r [path-to-rf2-relationships-snapshot] -d [path-to-rf2-descriptions-snapshot] -i [path-to-input-file]`

 The input file should be a tab delimited file with 2 columns, ConceptId and Term.
+The second column (term) is optional.

 ## Output